 1 = extremely difficult, requires major resources, approvals, or infrastructure changes

-5 = very doable, could be tested quickly with available resources
+5 = very doable, can be tested quickly with available resources

 Strategic fit (1 to 5)